The Tribes – A Bottom Up Approach

 Hate to see this - an IED going off right across the street from the Taj

-Point of origin for the IED which went off across the street from the Taj.
-It is hard to know what to make of this - military grade explosives in a pile of marble chips next to the main road which goes off in the middle of the afternoon and hits nothing.
+Point of origin for the IED that detonated across the street from the Taj.
+It is hard to know what to make of this – military grade explosives in a pile of marble chips next to the main road which goes off in the middle of the afternoon and hits nothing.
 There are no indications that this device was targeting anything let alone the internationals at the Taj Guesthouse.
 Is this a business dispute?
 A poorly made IED to target traffic on the main road to Kabul?
 Like most things in Afghanistan it is hard to imagine what this IED was all about.

 I'm practicing with the camera more - girls from Little Barabad village - a dirt poor Kuchi village across the river from Jalalabad